tomasellis/advancedrps/README.md

 [You can check it out here!](https://advancedrps.tomasellis.dev/) Please make sure to use Metamask and the Rinkeby testnet.

+# Acknowledgements

-The RPS contract wasn't written by me.
+The RPS contract wasn't written by me, I deploy and interact with it.
+Go check out the author Clément Lesaege - <clement@lesaege.com> 's stuff.

 TODO: actual readme.